 October is still relatively dry and an excellent time for trekking, safaris, and enjoying Tanzania’s beaches even if it is no longer peak season.

 There are still many of animals to witness, even if the migration has already reached Kenya.

 The beginning of the month is preferable for travel because the brief rainy season might occasionally begin by the end of October.

 Visiting Tanzania in November

 The brief rainy season starts in November.
-Even though the majority of lodges are still operating, November and early December are considered low season (unlike in the long rain season).
+Even though the majority of lodges are still operating, November and early December are considered low seasons (unlike in the long rain season).

 Whale sharks may also be observed off the coasts of Zanzibar and Mafia from November through March.